Eczema

 Tips when you have eczema

-Below are tips from Dr. Francis Wu when you have eczema
+Below you will find tips from Dr. Francis Wu when you have eczema

 Tip: make sure your skin is 'more acidic'